rauls026/Keylogger-Project/README.md

 It is essential to emphasize that this project is conducted strictly for educational purposes.
 I am committed to ethical coding practices and responsible usage of technology.
 By creating this keylogger, I aim to broaden my technical skills while upholding the highest standards of ethical behavior.

 Disclaimer:
-Please Note: This program is not safe for work and may trigger anti-virus software.
+This program is not safe for work and may trigger anti-virus software.
 It is your responsibility to use this program in a controlled environment and at your own risk.

 Thank you for your interest in my project, and I hope you find it informative and enlightening!